ConjurTech/slate/source/includes/api/_authentication.html.md

 to ensure that both client and server can arrive at a deterministic hash.
 2. The timestamp passed to the server is used as a nonce and must be within 1 minute of the server's time.

-For example, the JSON request on the right should be serialized as such.
+For example, the JSON request on the right should be serialized as shown.
 Both the public key and the signature of the serialized message should then be appended to the JSON request payload.

-### <a name="sign-txns"></a> Signing transactions in API requests
+## Signing Transactions

 Each blockchain serializes their transactions differently.
 Some blockchains may not require signing of transactions directly at all, and signing messages will suffice.